Betty: An Automatic Differentiation Library for Multilevel Optimization: Abstract

 \section{Abstract}

-Multilevel optimization has been widely adopted as a mathematical foundation for a myriad of machine learning problems, such as hyperparameter optimization, meta-learning, and reinforcement learning, to name a few.
-Nonetheless, implementing multilevel optimization programs oftentimes requires expertise in both mathematics and programming, stunting research in this field.
-We take an initial step towards closing this gap by introducing \textsc{Betty}, a high-level software library for gradient-based multilevel optimization.
-To this end, we develop an automatic differentiation procedure based on a novel interpretation of multilevel optimization as a dataflow graph.
-We further abstract the main components of multilevel optimization as Python classes, to enable easy, modular, and maintainable programming.
-We empirically demonstrate that \textsc{Betty} can be used as a high-level programming interface for an array of multilevel optimization programs, while also observing up to 11\% increase in test accuracy, 14\% decrease in GPU memory usage, and 20\% decrease in wall time over existing implementations on multiple benchmarks.
-The code is available at \url{https://github.com/leopard-ai/betty}.
+Gradient-based multilevel optimization (MLO) has gained attention as a framework for studying numerous problems, ranging from hyperparameter optimization and meta-learning to neural architecture search and reinforcement learning.
+However, gradients in MLO, which are obtained by composing best-response Jacobians via the chain rule, are notoriously difficult to implement and memory/compute intensive.
+We take an initial step towards closing this gap by introducing \textsc{Betty}, a software library for large-scale MLO.
+At its core, we devise a novel dataflow graph for MLO, which allows us to (1) develop efficient automatic differentiation for MLO that reduces the computational complexity from $\mathcal{O}(d^3)$ to $\mathcal{O}(d^2)$, (2) incorporate systems support such as mixed-precision and data-parallel training for scalability, and (3) facilitate implementation of MLO programs of arbitrary complexity while allowing a modular interface for diverse algorithmic and systems design choices.
+We empirically demonstrate that \textsc{Betty} can be used to implement an array of MLO programs, while also observing up to 11\% increase in test accuracy, 14\% decrease in GPU memory usage, and 20\% decrease in training wall time over existing implementations on multiple benchmarks.
+We also showcase that \textsc{Betty} enables scaling MLO to models with hundreds of millions of parameters.
+We open-source the code at \url{https://github.com/leopard-ai/betty}.